kkoomen/vim-doge/CONTRIBUTING.md

 ### Additional token formatting

 Additional formatting is available when using tokens in the `template` or `parameters.format` keys.
-An example of a token format would be '!<context>' which is described in the next section _"Creating TODO placeholders"_.
+The following subsections will elaborate more on the types of token formatting that are available.

 #### Creating TODO placeholders